New River (Fens): History

 Although it is customary to say the washes lie between the Welland and the New River, it is more accurate to say that there is an extra bank to the Welland to the south of the New River.
 It is this bank that restrains the spreading floodwaters: the New River lies in the bottom of this basin to remove the waters.
 This earthen bank can be seen on the left of the Cloot House photograph above.
 The availability of a suitable geological feature on which to build this bank determined the shape of the washes, and its location can be traced back through antiquity.
-To quote Wheeler:
+Wheeler, writing in the 1890s, wrote:

 The right bank of the Welland between Crowland and Spalding is placed at a distance from the channel of the river varying from a quarter to half a mile leaving an area of about 2500 acres which is covered with water whenever the Welland is in flood.
 The depth of water in this land in high floods is as much as 5 feet.
 Originally, no doubt, the land by the side of the Wellland was little better than a Morass, and the banks were placed on the nearest firm ground.

+Cowbit Wash is around 8 mi long from north to south.
+When it was flooded during the winter months, it regularly froze, and skating championships were held on the ice in the 1800s.
+Cowbit Wash has not been used for flood relief since the 1950s, following the opening of the Coronation Channel around Spalding in September 1953.
+However the washes flooded in January 2024 when sections of the right bank of the River Welland breached during a storm.
+Water levels in the Welland were lowered until repairs could be made, and the Spalding Water Taxi service was cancelled due to insufficient water levels through the town.